syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 Since you finished the last challenge, a change has been made to your controller.

 Navigate to `controllers/website_controller.go` in your `Code editor` tab and scroll all the way to the bottom.
-Here you should find a new function called `createDeployment`.
+Here you should find a new function called `newDeployment`.

 This function encapsulates the necessary Golang code to create a customized deployment for your website.